Curriculum overview

 Program and community building

-Students have the opportunity to fine-tune part of the program to their specific background and needs.
-They receive budget to organize lectures, trainings, research or other supporting activities.
+You have the opportunity to fine-tune part of the program to your specific background and needs.
+You'll receive a budget to organize lectures, trainings, research, or other supporting activities.

-Students are also involved in organizing and facilitating events aimed at engaging students, teachers, and collaborators in building a better future.
-During these events the Collective Futures program is outlined in more detail and students present their topics and outcomes, and share best-practices.
+You're also involved in organizing and facilitating events to engage students, teachers, and collaborators in building a better future.
+During these events, the Collective Futures program is outlined in more detail, and you present your topics and outcomes, and share best practices.

-By engaging in program and community building activities, the students acquire a professional attitude and invaluable organization skills, preparing them for morally ambitious working environments.
+By engaging in program and community-building activities, you acquire a professional attitude and invaluable organization skills, preparing you for morally ambitious working environments.